ImranAdan/MazeSolver/README.md

 _DONE_
 ```

-EMPAHSIS IS ON THE SEARCH ALGORITHMS HOWEVER EXTRA POINTS FOR BEAUTIFICATION.
+EMPHASIS IS ON THE SEARCH ALGORITHMS HOWEVER EXTRA POINTS FOR BEAUTIFICATION.

 FOR EVEN BETTER OUTPUT YOU COULD REPLACE ALL NON VALID PATHS WITH ' ' AND
 REPRESENT THE VALID PATH FROM 'S' to 'E' WITH 'X '